viveleroi/DarkMythos/README.md

 Dark Stone appears in the overworld between levels 30 and 70.

+### Light Crystal Ore

+Light Crystal Ore appears in the overworld above level 100 and drops light crystals when mined with a diamond pickaxe.
+It emits a very small amount of light.

 ### Light Stone

 Light Stone appears in the overworld between levels 100 and above.
 It emits a very small amount of light.